Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Problem Formulations Related Work

 \subsection{Streaming Learning}

 In incremental batch learning, an agent learns a dataset $\mathcal{D}$ that is broken up into $T$ distinct batches $B_t$, each of size $N_t$.
 At time $t$, it only has access to $B_t$, but it may loop over $B_t$ multiple times.
 Testing occurs between batches.
 Conversely, in \emph{streaming learning}, an agent learns examples one at a time ($N_t=1$) in a single pass through the dataset (see Fig.~\ref{fig:experimental-paradigms}).
-Mirroring a robotic setting, the agent can be evaluated at any point.
-The agent cannot infinitely loop over any portion of the dataset.
-Catastrophic forgetting occurs in both settings.
-In our setup, we assume the agent is learning to model $P(C=k | \mathbf{X})$, where $k \in C$ is a class label and $\mathbf{X}$ is an input; however, some algorithms learn to model $P(C=k | \mathbf{X}, i)$ where $i$ is the task label that must be provided with the input.
-This paradigm has gained popularity~\cite{lopez2017gradient,chaudhry2019efficient,kirkpatrick2017}, but it is not realistic for robots without access to task labels during inference.
+Mirroring animal learning, the agent can be evaluated at any point and it cannot loop over any portion of the dataset.
+In our setup, we assume the agent is learning to classify an input with no contextual information about the task.

-While much progress has been made in mitigating catastrophic forgetting in the incremental batch learning paradigm~\cite{castro2018end,chaudhry2018riemannian,fernando2017,kemker2018fearnet,kemker2018forgetting,rebuffi2016icarl,zenke2017continual}, there is still a large gap between incremental batch learners and offline models~\cite{kemker2018forgetting}, and much less progress has been made in the streaming paradigm~\cite{hayes2019memory}.
-In the next two subsections, we review methods for incremental batch learning and algorithms for streaming learning.
+While much progress has been made in mitigating catastrophic forgetting for neural networks in the incremental batch learning paradigm~\cite{castro2018end,chaudhry2018riemannian,fernando2017,kemker2018fearnet,kemker2018forgetting,rebuffi2016icarl,zenke2017continual}, there is still a large gap between incremental batch learners and offline models~\cite{kemker2018forgetting}, and much less progress has been made in the streaming paradigm~\cite{hayes2019memory}.